StanJulia/Stan.jl/README.md

 ## Options for multi-threading and multi-chaining

-Stan.jl v9 and the updated StanJulia packages are intended to use Stan's `cmdstan` v2.28.2+ and StanSample.jl v6.
+Stan.jl v9 is intended to use Stan's `cmdstan` v2.28.2+ and StanSample.jl v6.

 StanSample.jl v6 enables the use of c++ multithreading in the `cmdstan` binary.
 To activate multithreading in `cmdstan` this needs to be specified during the build process of `cmdstan`.
 I typically create a `path_to_cmdstan_directory/make/local` file (before running `make -j9 build`) containing `STAN_THREADS=true`.
 For an example, see the `.github/CI.yml` script